Rated for Everyone

 She doesn’t ask what it’s like.

-He doesn’t have answers.
+He doesn’t have any answers.

-until the light flickers,
+until the light withers,

-and the night
+and the night takes them both

-a little deeper
+a little deeper towards silence.

-He diverts his eyes
+He diverts his eyes from her tears

 by watching a flickering shadow;

-It’s been the same moth,
+It’s been the same moth

 these past few weeks,

-showing up when the light
+showing up when the light comes on.

 There was a spider web

-in the corner of the ceiling, but
+in the corner of the porch ceiling,

-he shredded it with a broom.
+but he shredded it with a broom.

 Because fuck spiders.